osama127001/Multinode-Ambari-Cluster/README.md

 * **NOTE:** Keep in mind that the `username`, `database name` sand the `password` is **`ambari`**.

+* Setup `ambari-setup` using the following command:

+              ambari-server setup

+*
 * Now when everything is setup, use the following command on eachnode (including master) to start `ambari-agent`:

               ambari-agent start